wouterpeere/GHEtool/README.md

 <img src="https://raw.githubusercontent.com/wouterpeere/GHEtool/main/docs/sources/gui/_figure/Icon.png" width="110" align="left">

 GHEtool is a Python package that contains all the functionalities needed to deal with borefield design.
 It is developed for both researchers and practitioners.
 The core of this package is the automated sizing of borefield under different conditions.
-The sizing of a borefield is typically slow due to the high complexity of the mathematical background.
-Because this tool has a lot of precalculated data (cf. infra), GHEtool can size a borefield in the order of tenths of milliseconds.
-This sizing typically takes the order of minutes.
-Therefore, this tool is suited for being implemented in workflows where iterations are required.
+By making use of combination of just-in-time calculations of thermal ground responses (using [pygfunction](https://github.com/MassimoCimmino/pygfunction)) with intelligent interpolation, this automated sizing can be done in the order of milliseconds.

 #### Read The Docs
 GHEtool has an elaborate documentation were all the functionalities of the tool are explained, with examples, literature and validation.